RahulSambaraju/CV/content/authors/吳恩達/_index.md

 superuser: false

 # Role/position
-role: Professor of Artificial Intelligence
+role: Assistant Professor of Social Psychology

 # Organizations/Affiliations
 organizations:
-  - name: Stanford University
+  - name: The University of Edinburgh
     url: ''

 # Short bio (displayed in user profile at end of posts)